Driver Attempting to Evade Police Winds Up Injuring Multiple People in Accident

 What Must Be Proven in a Personal Injury Case

 Hiring an experienced personal injury lawyer makes sense because there are specific legal elements that must be proven in order for you to successfully hold the defendant liable for your injuries.
 A plaintiff must show causation between the defendant’s negligent actions and their injuries.
 To establish causation, your Nashville personal injury lawyer will need to present persuasive evidence showing that:

 - The defendant owed a duty of care to you or a loved one;

 - The defendant breached that duty of care by their actions or inaction;

 - You or a loved one suffered injuries; and

 - Those injuries were proximately caused by the defendant’s breach of its duty

-In order to meet these legal requirements, you need an attorney who is ready and able to gather necessary evidence such as accident reports, eyewitness testimony, accident scene photographs, etc. and present them in a compelling and persuasive fashion.
-This is oftentimes a time-consuming and complex process which, again, is why retaining an attorney is a wise decision.
+In order to meet these legal requirements, you need an lawyer who is ready and able to gather necessary evidence such as accident reports, eyewitness testimony, accident scene photographs, etc. and present them in a compelling and persuasive fashion.
+This is oftentimes a time-consuming and complex process which, again, is why retaining an lawyer is a wise decision.